Raychen0617/yolov5_optimization/docs/index.rst

 * :doc:`Common Issues </Issues/overview>`

-Experiment Results (only 100 epochs for each model)
+Experiment Results
 -----------
+Every model in the result is an optimized YOLOV5s and is trained for 100 epochs from scratch

+Baseline is the result of YOLOv5s train 100 epochs from scratch

 .. image:: ./Result.png